Invisible disability: Responses

 A growing number of organizations, governments, and institutions are implementing policies and regulations to accommodate persons with invisible disabilities.
-Governments and school boards have implemented screening tests to identify students with learning disabilities, as well as other invisible disabilities, such as vision or hearing difficulties, or problems in cognitive ability, motor skills, or social or emotional development.
+Governments and school boards have implemented screening tests to identify students with learning disabilities, as well as other invisible disabilities, such as vision or hearing difficulties, problems in cognitive ability, motor skills, or social and emotional development.
 If a hidden disability is identified, resources can be used to place a child in a special education program that will help them progress in school.
 A number of universities worldwide have formulated policies to implement and enhance support services.

+Hidden Disabilities Sunflower

 One mitigation is to provide an easy way for people to self-designate as having an invisible disability, and for organizations to have processes in place to assist those so self-designating.
 An example of this is the Hidden Disabilities Sunflower, initially launched in the UK in 2016 but now gaining some international recognition as well.
+The Hidden Disabilities Sunflower Lanyard program is integrated into 340 airports in 70 countries, and 31 airlines worldwide.

 Another similar example is the Help Mark, created by a Tokyo Metropolitan Assembly member who had an artificial joint in her right leg.
 The badge design was done by Tokyo Metropolitan Government in 2012 and was used to spread awareness of hidden disabilities in preparation for the 2020 Tokyo Olympic and Paralympic Games.

+Some scholars argue that these opt-in programs can be extremely beneficial for people to gain access to accessible places, like restrooms or sensory rooms.
+These programs can also potentially reduce the stigma of asking for help and can create a more inclusive, polite, and understanding environment.
+Some side against this, arguing that the self-labeling system marking individuals as disabled can cause others to view them with negative connotation, potentially creating even greater difficulties.

+Some studies suggest that such programs like these place the responsibility of creating an accessible environment onto the person with a disability rather than the environment.
+The medical model of disability follows this concept as it suggests that disabled people need to be fixed and should be identified as having a disability.
+Under the social model of disability, the suggestion is leveled at the failure of the non-disabled in society to adapt and consider the needs of disabled people, pairing with the broader neurodiversity and disability rights movements.

+University accommodation

+In the United States, the Americans with Disabilities Act of 1990 orders reasonable accommodation at schools and federally funded intuitions.
+For a college or university, what constitutes reasonable accommodation is largely left up to the institution to determine.
+Because the definition is determined by what the university considers necessary, students with invisible disabilities are often not supported through accommodating measures as their disabilities are not apparent to the deciding board.
+Students with disabilities are much less likely to graduate on time than their non-disabled peers.